TDIV/TBM3/README.md

 It will automatically calculate the chemical potential for the given electron charge (2 electrons per Fe site), and output the band structure 'BaFe2As2.lat.ban' under the same folder.

+More examples can be found under the `example/` folder.

 ## Requirements
 - A NVIDIA GPU.
 - CUDA library.